jamesshore/simplebuild/README.md

 Mapper modules export a single function, `map()`, that transforms a Simplebuild module in some way.
 A mapper module SHOULD have a name starting with `simplebuild-map-`.
 (For example, `simplebuild-map-yourmapper.js`.)

-Mapper modules MUST use the `createMapFunction()` API call, defined in the `simplebuild` module, to create the `map()` function.
-Mapper Modules MUST NOT export any other functions other than `map()`.
+Mapper modules SHOULD use the `createMapFunction()` API call, defined in the `simplebuild` module, to create the `map()` function.
+Mapper modules MUST NOT export any other functions other than `map()`.
 The transformation applied within the `map()` function SHOULD NOT have any side effects.

 The `map()` function MUST take a single parameter and return an object, as follows.
 These requirements are handled automatically by `createMapFunction()`.

-* When the parameter is a task module (that is, a task module's export object), the map() function MUST return an object containing the same function names, but they SHOULD be modified in some way when called.

-* When the parameter is a string starting with `simplebuild-map-`, it's assumed to be a mapper module.
-The map() function MUST load the module using the Node.js `require()` API call and return an object containing a `map()` function.
-The map() function must wrap the provided mapper module so that calling `thisModule.map(mapperModule).map(taskModule)` is equivalent to calling `thisModule.map(mapperModule.map(taskModule))`.
+* When the parameter is an object with a single key named `map`, it will be considered to be a mapper module.
+The `map()` function MUST return a mapper module.
+The returned module's `map()` function MUST wrap the provided mapper module so that calling `thisModule.map(providedModule).map(taskModule)` is equivalent to calling `thisModule.map(providedModule.map(taskModule))`

-* When the parameter is a string starting with `simplebuild-ext-`, it's assumed to be an extension module.
-The map() function MUST throw an exception stating that extension modules cannot be mapped.
+* When the parameter is any other object, it will be considered to be a task module.
+The `map()` function MUST return a task module object.
+The tasks SHOULD have different names and/or behavior than the provided task module.

-* When the parameter is any other string, it's assumed to be a task module.
-The map() function MUST load the module using the Node.js `require()` API call, then proceed as if the parameter had been a task module.
+* When the parameter is a string, it will be considered to be a module name.
+The `map()` function MUST use the Node.js `require()` API call to load the module, then apply the above rules.

 Extension Modules